 Aims: Longitudinal outcomes of transcatheter therapies for secondary mitral regurgitation (MR) have been variable.
-This study examined predictors of 1-year outcome following transcatheter mitral valve implantation (TMVI) with the Tendyne device.
+This study examined predictors of one-year outcome following transcatheter mitral valve implantation (TMVI) with the Tendyne device.

-Results: All 100 patients underwent Tendyne TMVI without operative mortality.
+Methods and results: The first 100 consecutive patients with moderate-severe or severe MR enrolled in the Tendyne CE Mark trial were examined.
+Multivariable analyses assessed the impact of preoperative clinical and echocardiographic characteristics on one-year freedom from death or heart failure hospitalisation (HFH).
+All 100 patients underwent Tendyne TMVI without operative mortality.
 Univariate analysis was performed on implanted subjects, followed by multivariate analysis in those with complete predictive variable data.
-Patient characteristics: 76.5% male, 60.8% NYHA III/IV, age 75.6±7.5 years and Society of Thoracic Surgeons risk of mortality of 8.5±6.1%.
-Increased left ventricular end-diastolic dimension was associated with 1-year Tendyne benefit following univariate analysis (OR 0.35, p=0.010).
-Following multivariable adjustment, only severe MR, defined by a composite of effective regurgitant orifice area ≥0.3cm2 or regurgitant volume ≥45ml, was associated with freedom from death or HFH at 1-year (OR 0.16, p=0.032).
+Patient characteristics: 76.5% male, 60.8% NYHA Class III/IV, age 75.6±7.5 years and Society of Thoracic Surgeons predicted risk of mortality of 8.5±6.1%.
+Increased left ventricular end-diastolic dimension was associated with one-year Tendyne benefit following univariate analysis (OR 0.35, p=0.010).
+Following multivariable adjustment, only severe MR, defined as a composite of effective regurgitant orifice area ≥0.3 cm2 or regurgitant volume ≥45 ml, was associated with freedom from death or HFH at one year (OR 0.16, p=0.032).

 Conclusions: Preoperative severe MR was predictive of improved one-year outcome following Tendyne TMVI.
 These results may inform therapy selection for the management of secondary MR and left ventricular dilatation.